japl-lang/japl/README.md

 ## Community

-Our first goal is to create a welcoming and helpful community, so if you are so inclined, you might want to join our [Discord server](https://discord.gg/P8FYZvM)!
+Our first goal is to create a welcoming and helpful community, so if you are so inclined, you might want to join our [Discord server](https://discord.gg/P8FYZvM) and our [forum](https://forum.japl-lang.com)!
 We can't wait to welcome you into our community :D